microsoft/ApplicationInspector/README.md

 Be sure to see our project wiki page for more help https://Github.com/Microsoft/ApplicationInspector/wiki for **illustrations** and additional help.

+# Value

-Application Inspector cuts down on the time needed to determine what a component could do by identifying a broad set of possible features which lets you choose the best component with the smallest footprint.
-We created Application Inspector to help us identify risky third party software components based on their specific features, but the output of the tool can be used in other (non-security) contexts as well such as simply being better informed.
+Application Inspector cuts down on the time needed to determine what a component could do by identifying features in the code which then informs you for choosing the best component to meet your needs with the smallest footprint.
+This permits you to avoid inclusion of features you don't want for the problem, system or context your app will run in.
+It also helps identify feature changes between versions.

+Basically, we created Application Inspector to help us identify risky third party software components based on their specific features, but the tool is helpful in many non-security contexts as well.

 Application Inspector v1.0 is now in GENERAL AUDIENCE release status.
 Your feedback is important to us.
 If you're interested in contributing, please review the CONTRIBUTING.md.